QuickbaseAdmirer/Quickbase-Python-SDK/README.md

 	Authenticates username and password with QuickBase and stores the returned ticket.
 The tables variable is populated on success

+sql(querystr):
+	Performs a query() after translating a simple SQL-style string to QuickBase's query format

+	Example: qb.sql("SELECT * FROM users WHERE name`EX`John\_Doe OR role`EX`fakeperson") #The \_ represents a space.
+This is a very basic function that doesn't use state machines.
+Note: field and table names will not have spaces
+	Example: qb.sql("SELECT firstname|lastname FROM users WHERE paid`EX`true ORDER BY lastname ASC LIMIT 100")
+	Example: qb.sql("DELETE FROM assets WHERE value`BF`0")
+	Please contribute any improvents you make on this function back to this repo.
+It would make life so much easier for all QuickBase+Python users :)

 request(params,url_ext):

 	Takes a dict of param:value pairs, adds ticket, token, and realm (if specified) and makes an API call to the base URL+url_extension

+getFields(tableID):

+	Returns a dict containing the fields of a table as fieldname:fieldID pairs

 addRecord(tableID,data):